joecorcoran/corcoran.online/_posts/2013-09-04-simple-pattern-ruby-dsl.markdown

 end
 ```

 Fine.
-But we hit an issue when a user would rather not use the code in this manner.
+But we have a problem when a user would rather not use the code in this manner.
 Ideally, a block-based DSL like this would be an optional nicety and not the sole way of getting things done.

-This issue becomes even more obvious when we come to write unit tests &#8212; we are users of our own code, after all &#8212; and it's necessary keep on initializing new objects in various states of configuration by using the block that was only intended for use in a DSL-appropriate environment.
-Not to mention that passing mock objects around is made extra difficult in this case thanks to the altered scope from `instance_eval`.
+This problem becomes even more obvious when writing unit tests &#8212; we are users of our own code, after all &#8212; and it's necessary to keep on initializing new objects in various states of configuration by using the DSL block.
+Not to mention that use of mock objects is made practically impossible in this case thanks to the altered scope from `instance_eval`.

 To fix this, I settled on the following solution.